As U.S. coronavirus death toll tops 50,000, handful of states edge toward reopening

 Late on Thursday, Trump sparked fresh confusion over the prospects for treating COVID-19, suggesting that scientists should investigate whether patients might be cured by ingesting disinfectant.

 The comments prompted doctors and health experts to warn the public not to drink or inject disinfectant.
-Lysol and Dettol maker Reckitt Benckiser (RB.L) issued a statement of its own.

-“Under no circumstance should our disinfectant products be administered into the human body (through injection, ingestion or any other route),” the company said.
+On Friday, Trump said his remarks were meant as sarcasm.

+Asked about the 50,000 deaths and whether he felt any responsibility, Trump told reporters at the White House on Friday: “I think we’ve done a great job.”
+He pointed to early estimates that suggested the coronavirus could lead to at least 100,000 deaths in the United States.

+“We’re going to be, hopefully, far below that.
+If we didn’t take quick action, you could have lost many millions of people.”

 U.S. Representative Doug Collins from Georgia, a Republican like the state’s governor Kemp, said reopening on Friday was confusing for customers.